florian-rieder/Arty/README.md

 2. Replace placeholders where appropriate with the path to this repository on your machine.
 3. Then run the command `pyinstaller main.spec` to build the executable.

+### Note
+Pyinstaller is incapable of cross-compiling.
+It means that you can only build the app for the OS of the machine you're compiling it with.
+For better compatibility, build with the oldest version of the OS you want to support.

 ## MacOS
 `main.spec`
 ```